Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 2/Semester 2/I2210 - Database 1/1 # Entity-Relationship Model/2 @ ERD to RDM Mapping.md

 ![[Pasted image 20220713165303.png]]
 - `Solution 2:`
 ![[Pasted image 20220713165352.png]]
-Sometimes if the woman if more dominant (hot) we put only an arrow from woman to man
+Sometimes if the woman is more dominant (hot) we put only an arrow from woman to man

 if we have:
 ![[Pasted image 20220713165538.png | 400]]